-MARITIME UK brings together the UK's shipping, ports, marine and business services industries to promote the sector, influence government and drive growth.
+MARITIME UK brings together the UK's shipping, ports, services, engineering and leisure marine industries to drive growth by promoting the sector, influencing government and fostering collaboration.

-The maritime sector is the fundamental enabler of British global trade.
-The UK sector exports its own innovative maritime products and services.
-With cutting-edge technology, high-quality design & manufacturing, unparalleled expertise in services and major investment opportunities, the UK is the natural home for your maritime business.
+The maritime sector is the fundamental enabler of British global trade and exports its own innovative products and services.
+With cutting-edge technology, high-quality design & manufacturing, unparalleled expertise in services and major investment opportunities, the UK is the natural home for global maritime business.

-We support just under 1 million jobs and contribute around £40bn to UK GDP.
+We support just under 1 million jobs and contribute around £40bn to UK GDP, making maritime one of Britain's biggest industries.

-Our sector is a vital part of our island nation's heritage and of our modern economy - supporting jobs, driving innovation and enabling trade.
-Our sector also enables millions of people to enjoy the recreational benefits of the UK's coastal and inland waterways.
+The sector is a vital part of our island nation's heritage and of our modern economy - supporting jobs, driving innovation and enabling trade.
+The sector also enables millions of people to enjoy the recreational benefits of the UK's coastal and inland waterways.